cri1-dotcom/cri1-dotcom.github.io/_posts/2026-03-01-Circuit-Plushy.md

 author: Cooper Iacobelli
 ---

 Here is my circuit plushy!
-It is a cute little stuffed animal that can lite up the night!
+It is a cute little stuffed animal that can light up the night!
 A hint for others, learn to sew first.

 ![front](https://cri1-dotcom.github.io/assets/img/IMG_18102.HEIC)
 ![back](https://cri1-dotcom.github.io/assets/img/IMG_18112.HEIC)